-NASF is a founding member of the Forests in the Farm Bill Coalition, a diverse group of conservation, forest landowner, industry, academia, and community organizations that first came together in preparation for the 2008 Farm Bill.
-The coalition has joined forces again to ensure forests have a seat at the table in the 2012 Farm Bill reauthorization process.
+NASF is a founding member and co-leader of the Forests in the Farm Bill Coalition, a diverse group of conservation, landowner, wildlife, industry, and community organizations.
+First formed in preparation of the 2008 Farm Bill, the coalition of 100 organizations is working to ensure the next Farm Bill addresses key priorities for state and private forestry.